Anonymity is the name of the game, and you’ve come here to figure out just what type of anonymity you need.

 These are the two main types, but there’s another, more technical factor to consider.
 Proxies are typically sold in three main formats: HTTP, HTTPS, and SOCKS.
 Each of these functions diﬀerently When it comes to security.

-- This is technically a diﬀerent kind of protocol, and allows for completely secure transactions.
-SOCKS is typically the technology that VPNs are built on, so if you purchase SOCKS proxies, you will have the secure functions of a VPN without the whole network.
+- This is technically a diﬀerent kind of protocol and allows for completely secure transactions.
+SOCKS is typically the technology that VPNs are built on, so if you purchase SOCKS proxies, you will have the security functions of a VPN without the whole network.

 All traﬃc on your computer is hidden and private due to the tunneling method, which means governments and advertisers (your two greatest concerns) won’t be able to see what you’re browsing, downloading, or doing online.